Jinan: Metro

 Construction of the Jinan Metro started in 2013, and it officially opened in 2019.
-Currently, Lines 1, 2 and 3 are operational, with a total of 48 stations.
+Currently, Lines 1, 2, 3, 4, 6, 8, the Jiyang Line, and the SkyShuttle Line 1 are operational, with a total of 140 stations.

 Expressways

 Major expressways include China National Highway 104, China National Highway 220, and China National Highway 309.
 Because of Jinan's location and role as a road and rail transportation hub, the Jinan Coach Terminus has one of the largest passenger flows nationally.
 On peak travel days, as many as 92,000 passengers per day have been counted, on off-peak days the number is around 42,000 passengers per day.

 Airport

 Jinan Yaoqiang International Airport is located about 33 km northeast of the city center and located in Yaoqiang Subdistrict of Licheng District, Jinan, from which the name of the airport is derived.
 The airport is connected to the city center of Jinan by expressways.
-It has domestic flights to many of the major cities in China as well as to international destinations, in particular Helsinki, Osaka, Seoul, Paris, Bangkok and Singapore.
+It has domestic flights to many of the major cities in China as well as to international destinations, in particular Helsinki, Osaka, Seoul, Paris, Los Angeles, Bangkok and Singapore.